JBGreisman/emacs/README.md

 Emacs Configuration
 ===================

-This repo stores my current configuration files for using emacs as my IDE of choice.
-I primarily work in Python nowadays, so this configuration is quite biased towards using emacs for Python programming.
+This repo stores my current configuration files for Emacs.
+I primarily work in Python nowadays, so this configuration is quite biased towards using Emacs for Python programming.

 For reference, I have tested this configuration using the following version(s):
 - GNU Emacs 24.5.1 (x86_64-apple-darwin13.4.0) of 2015-08-11